amichiamine/PageForge/replit.md

 - **Visual Editor System**: Component palette, visual canvas with live preview, properties panel for real-time editing, and a template system.
 - **Project Management**: Support for standalone, VS Code integration, and existing project imports.
 Includes a template engine, multi-format export (HTML, CSS, JS), and multi-page management.
 - **Database Schema**: Structured for users, projects, templates, and pages.
+- **Navigation System**: Collapsible sidebar with logo-based toggle functionality using direct props instead of React Context for reliable state management.

 ### Data Flow
 - **Project Creation**: Template selection initiates project creation and redirects to the editor.